 Seventh Grade History & Service Learning Coordinator

-Paul Meyer, seventh grade history teacher, joined St. Paul’s in 2016.
-Mr. Meyer holds a MA in Education and a BA in History, both from the University of California at Davis, joined St. Paul’s in 2016.
-Mr. Meyer enjoys bicycling, hiking, motorcycling, and working on his (currently not running) 1964 Triumph Spitfire.
-Mr Meyer was born in Oakland, went to the Head-Royce School, and is proud to now serve and teach in Oakland.
+Paul Meyer, seventh grade history teacher and service learning coordinator, joined St. Paul’s in 2016.
+Mr. Meyer holds a Bachelor of Arts in History and a Master of Arts in Education, both from the University of California at Davis, and a Master of Arts in Educational Leadership from Mills College.
+Mr. Meyer enjoys bicycling, hiking, motorcycling, and baking for the development office.
+Mr Meyer was born in Oakland, went to Head-Royce School, and is proud to now serve and teach in Oakland.

 Marianne Miller, seventh grade science teacher and Middle School drama teacher, joined St. Paul’s in 1992.
 Ms. Miller received an MA in history of science from the University of California at Berkeley and a BS in physics and theater arts from Trinity College.
 Previously, she taught at Miss Porter’s School in Farmington, CT, including one year in London at Morehouse School as a Fulbright exchange teacher.
 Ms. Miller likes to hike, go to the theater and cinema, read, create books, play the flute, and knit.

 Sra.
 Turner is beginning her sixteenth year at St. Paul’s as Spanish teacher for 6th and 7th grades; she also directs the 7th grade choir.
 Her background is in Spanish, French, and Italian, and she holds a degree in classical music.
 When not in the classroom, Jessie spends time with her 15-year-old son William, and plays in two bands.
 Jessie has four CD’s of primarily original compositions.
 She loves to incorporate music in the classroom and looks forward to the continued merging of these two passions.